homan-uppu/writing/2-Essays/Winners take all.md

 Leverage is a function of human progress.
 Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more leveraged and fair world.

-Creating a world in which winners take all.
+Progress creates a world in which winners take all.

 ---

+Inequality is accelerating exponentially, not linearly.
+Inequality will rise sharply in the next few years equivalent to the rise in inequality over the past century.

-Inequality is accelerating exponentially because leverage accelerates exponentially.
+Inequality accelerates exponentially because leverage accelerates exponentially.

 Global GDP is a rough, but directionally correct, approximation of the leverage in the world.
 The more leverage that exists in the world means that we are able to turn more ideas into reality, creating and selling more things of higher value.

-It's only a rough approximation because it only represents the transactions between us that involve a monetary exchange.
-There are many transactions that increase due to leverage that aren't yet directly captured by an exchange of money, such as liking posts on social media.
+GDP is only a rough approximation because it only represents the transactions between us that involve a monetary exchange.
+There are many transactions that increase due to leverage that aren't yet directly captured by an exchange of money.

-GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions because even though the time it takes to turn an idea to reality decreases, it's still not instantaneous.
-Only implemented ideas have an opportunity to impact GDP, so we will see today what today's leverage is after some time, once people have applied today's leverage to create value in the world.
+GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions.
+Only good ideas that are implemented will impact GDP, so we will only see what today's leverage is after people have used it well.

-Exponential acceleration of leverage can be seen in our GDP growth: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.
+Therefore exponential acceleration of leverage can be seen in our GDP growth: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.

 ---

+In a hit driven world there is no middle class: those that aren't one of the best will no longer be able to contribute to the economy.

+In theory everyone can be the best at something unique to them that the world values, but in practice this is very difficult to achieve, and even if we do, it will take a very long time.
+Even then, there will be individuals who's unique strengths and tendencies won't be valued by the world and they will not be able to contribute to the economy.

-We needed a universal basic income yesterday.
-Like with other things that change exponentially, we're too slow to act and we suck at cooperating until shit hits the fan.
+We needed a universal basic income yesterday and it needs to grow in proportion to leverage.
+Like with other things that change exponentially, we're too slow to act, and we suck at cooperating until shit hits the fan.

-Yet, a basic income will never "feel enough", or if it does, the feeling won't last.
-The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income cannot enable you to have immediately.
-Such breakthroughs will happen more frequently than ever before.
+A basic income will never "feel enough", or if it does, the feeling is fleeting.
+The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income cannot enable you to have immediately, and such breakthroughs will happen more frequently than ever before.
+By relying on a basic income you will perpetually want things out of your reach that you will consider to be basic necessities.

 ---